warrantgroup/centos-apache-php/README.md

 Building the base image
 -----------------------

-To create the base image `warrantgroup/centos-apache-php`, execute the following command on the tutum-docker-php folder:
+To create the base image `warrantgroup/centos-apache-php`, execute the following command:

     docker build -t warrantgroup/centos-apache-php .